-In the program designation FFG(X), FF means frigate, 6 G means guided-missile ship (indicating a ship equipped with an area-defense anti-air warfare [AAW] system), 7 and (X) indicates that the specific design of the ship has not yet been determined.
-FFG(X) thus means a guided-missile frigate whose specific design has not yet been determined.
-8
+10 In the designation FFG(X), FF meant frigate, G meant guided-missile ship (indicating a ship equipped with an areadefense anti-air warfare [AAW] system), and (X) indicated that the specific design of the ship had not yet been determined.
+FFG(X) thus meant a guided-missile frigate whose specific design has not yet been determined.